systelab/systelab-components/src/app/systelab-components/forms/README.md

 ### Regular Forms

-The regular forms will be horizontal.
+The regular form will be horizontal.
 Here is an example:

 ```html
 <div class="container-fluid">